 The transition moves the tax burden from production (income and profit) to process (consumption and supply-chain flow).

-The dual-tier framework
+The tiered framework

 Comparison of tax sources (2026 projections)